websanco/liferay-learn/docs/dxp/7.x/en/using-search/04-liferay-enterprise-search/enabling-soft-deletes.md

 The app and dev indexes are those not controlled directly by Liferay's Search Framework.
 They include Liferay DXP app indexes prefixed with `liferay-search-tuning-*` and `workflow-metrics-*`, and your own custom dev indexes.

-To enable soft delete manually, call the Elasticsearch
+To enable soft delete manually,

-1. Create a temporary (empty, at first) index containing the current mapping\
+1. Create a temporary (empty, at first) index containing the current mapping.

    You can get the mappings with the [`mappings` API](https://www.elastic.co/guide/en/elasticsearch/reference/6.x/indices-get-mapping.html)
 <!-- https://github.com/liferay/liferay-portal/blob/master/modules/dxp/apps/portal-search-tuning/portal-search-tuning-rankings-web/src/main/resources/META-INF/search/liferay-search-tuning-rankings-index.json -->